History of longitude: Land surveying and telegraphy

 Surveying on land continued to use a mixture of triangulation and astronomical methods, to which was added the use of chronometers once they became readily available.
 An early use of chronometers in land surveying was reported by Simeon Borden in his survey of Massachusetts in 1846.
 Having checked Nathaniel Bowditch's value for the longitude of the State House in Boston he determined the longitude of the First Congregational Church at Pittsfield, transporting 38 chronometers on 13 excursions between the two locations.
 Chronometers were also transported much longer distances.
-For example, the US Coast Survey organised expeditions in 1849 and 1855 in which a total of over 200 chronometers were shipped between Liverpool and Boston, not for navigation, but to obtain a more accurate determination of the longitude of the Observatory at Cambridge, Massachusetts, and thus to anchor the US Survey to the Greenwich meridian.
+For example, the United States Coast Survey organised expeditions in 1849 and 1855 in which a total of over 200 chronometers were shipped between Liverpool and Boston, not for navigation, but to obtain a more accurate determination of the longitude of the Observatory at Cambridge, Massachusetts, and thus to anchor the US Survey to the Greenwich meridian.

 The first working telegraphs were established in Britain by Wheatstone and Cooke in 1839, and in the US by Morse in 1844.
 The idea of using the telegraph to transmit a time signal for longitude determination was suggested by François Arago to Morse in 1837, and the first test of this idea was made by Capt.
 Wilkes of the U.S. Navy in 1844, over Morse's line between Washington and Baltimore.
 Two chronometers were synchronized, and taken to the two telegraph offices to check that time was accurately transmitted.

 The method was soon in practical use for longitude determination, in particular by the U.S. Coast Survey, and over longer and longer distances as the telegraph network spread across North America.
 Many technical challenges were dealt with.
 Initially operators sent signals manually and listened for clicks on the line and compared them with clock ticks, estimating fractions of a second.
-Circuit breaking clocks and pen recorders were introduced in 1849 to automate these process, leading to great improvements in both accuracy and productivity.
+Circuit breaking clocks and pen recorders were introduced in 1849 to automate this process, leading to great improvements in both accuracy and productivity.
 With the establishment of an observatory in Quebec in 1850 under the direction of Edward David Ashe, a network of telegraphic longitude determinations was carried out for eastern Canada, and linked to that of Harvard and Chicago.